journal-club/wiki-data/abc.md

 The aim was to set up an independant database to maintain the repository of profiles of the profiles and information regarding research works of the students and faculty.
 A plan has been formulated for the same, it will most likely be in action by the next semester.

 ## Platform for Alumni Relations and Feedback (Not Fulfilled)
-This was supposed to come up on the SU Portal.
-The Portal is still under development.
-This point was actually aimed at helping out students by making a database of all the experiences and suggestions of Seniors or Alumni through a seperate section made in the SU portal solely for this purpose instead of fishing through platforms like Facebook about them.
+This was supposed to come up on the SU Portal which is still under development.
+This point was aimed at making a database of all the experiences and suggestions of Seniors or Alumni.
+This was intended to be a seperate section SU portal which would make it easier to find information than fishing through Facebook groups and posts.

 # Campus Culture:
 ## Intranet Podcast (In Progress)